 Mountains, Forests, Lakes and Rivers

-Nestled between 840 to 2432 metres in altitude, Abondance’s natural backdrop is very varied.
+Nestled between 840 to 2432 metres in altitude, Abondance has a very varied natural setting.
 From the village you will discover Chablais’s treasures, a UNESCO registered Geopark.

-A natural site to resource yourself and fully benefit from outdoor activities.
+A natural site to top up your batteries and benefit fully from all the outdoor activities.

-At an altitude of 1190m the Plagnes Lake is a UNESCO registered geopark natural site.
+At an altitude of 1190m, the Plagnes Lake is a natural site classified as a Unesco Geopark.
 This beautiful lake covers 6 hectares and is dominated by the Mont de Grange Massif (2432m), a Natura 2000 nature reserve.

 In winter, the Nordic area at Plagnes Lake offers a multitude of activities: starting points for guided snowshoe and ski touring excursions, dog sledding and ski joëring initiation, and when conditions allow, a unique activity: ice skating on the frozen lake.